veliona/AlphaB/README.md

 ## How to contribute

-You can contribute by creating a new branch on the repository and a PR
+You can contribute by forking this repository, looking through the [issues](https://github.com/Wikia/AlphaB/issues) of the repository, and opening a PR on your fork.
+Please make sure to write a clear PR description and to provide examples for how your new feature works.

 ## Contributors